Galvis, Suarez lead Phillies over Arizona for 3rd win in row

 Diamondbacks: Released C Bryan Holaday and called up INF/OF Andrew Young from Triple-A Reno.

 Phillies: Released RHP Chase Anderson, who had been designated for assignment earlier in the week.
+Philadelphia also placed SS Didi Gregorius on the paternity leave list, calling up INF Nick Maton in his place.

 UP NEXT